 Q-Tips are one of my favorite painting tools.
 Christmas trees all lit up for Christmas are possibly my daughter’s favorite thing ever.
 This is a fun Q-tip Christmas tree craft that isn’t too structured but offers kids the opportunity to work on fine motor skills while getting to decorate a Christmas tree just the way they want.
 Although my daughter dotted the q-tip encourage your child to use the q-tip however they see fit.

 - Gather your materials.
 You will need some construction paper in green and another in black.
 White and various colors of paint, scissors and a glue stick.
 You may also want some extra sheets of paper for extra exploration after.

-- While they paint the background cut the green paper into a Christmas tree.
+- As they paint the background, cut the green paper into a Christmas tree.

-- While her dots dried I gave her a 2nd piece of paper to paint she chose her hands as the tools this time.
-With toddlers especially always have extras on hand of everything.
-Emotions are high and their hands don’t always do what they want and art time should be fun not upsetting.
-I like it because it balances a little structure with a lot of open ended.
+- While her dots dried, I gave her a 2nd piece of paper to paint.
+She chose her hands as the tools this time.
+With toddlers especially, always have extras on hand of everything.
+Emotions are high and their hands don’t always do what they want and art time should be fun, not upsetting.
+I like this activity because it balances a little structure with a lot of open-ended.

 - Glue it on to the background.

-- Let dry and grab another extra sheet to finger paint some more.
+- Let your Q-tip Christmas tree craft dry and grab another extra sheet to finger paint some more.